-If you are an international applicant we recommend you use the services of our overseas representatives to make your application.
+International applicants: If you are an international applicant, we recommend you use the services of our overseas representatives to make your application.
 We also advise that you visit the UK government website to check the visa requirements for studying in the UK.

 Step 1 – find your course

-Our full list of Masters courses can be found in our Coursefinder.
+Our full list of Masters courses can be found in Course Search.
 Course start dates and application deadlines vary, so please check the details of your chosen course before applying.
 If no deadline is given, we advise applying by July where possible, particularly for international applicants who will require a visa to study in the UK.
 If you intend to apply for funding, we advise that you submit your course application at least two months before any specific scholarship deadline.

 Before you apply, please make sure that you will be able to meet the following requirements:

-- the academic entry requirements for your course, as listed on Coursefinder.
+- the academic entry requirements for your course, as listed on Course Search.
 If you have studied overseas, check the equivalent international entry requirements

 - the University’s English language requirements